How to use the LabCollector Server Manager?

 Then, keep the manager running by minimizing it or close it, servers will still be running.
 LabCollector runs on one computer (being the server once LabCollector is installed) by using Apache web server, PHP scripting language and MySQL database server.
 All is installed at once by the Setup wizard (LabCollector_Setup2.exe).

-If necessary, you can stop web and database servers separately.
+If necessary, you can stop web and database servers by clicking on the green boxes separately.

 You can use LabCollector by clicking on the Open button in front of each instance or the Open LabCollector button or by opening your Internet browser and call on the same computer where LabCollector is installed: